Whether you’re away on business or taking time out to relax with the family, finding a car rental agency can be daunting.

-Before trying to compare these two companies, there’s an important bit of history to discuss in order to understand the connection.
+Before comparing these two companies, there’s an important bit of history to discuss to understand the connection.

 In 2012, the company rebranded and changed its slogan to “It’s Your Space.”
 By 2018, Avis and Hertz found themselves behind the Enterprise group, which had more than 40% of the market share at the time.
 However, Avis continues to be a top player in the game, and recent statistics show that the entire Avis Group is expected to grow even further.

 Morris Mirkin is the man responsible for the founding of Budget Rent a Car in 1958.
-At the start, there were only ten cars in the fleet, and the primary aim was to provide the lowest rates among rental companies in the United States.
-Barely two years later, the company expanded with franchised rental outlets across the country.
+At the start, only ten cars were in the fleet, and the primary aim was to provide the lowest rates among rental companies in the United States.
+Barely two years later, the company expanded with franchised rental outlets nationwide.